Ezayji/e-commerce/README.md

       ![Database Schema](https://i.imgur.com/q0gSPRl.png)

+      * **All passwords are hashed with bcrypt by the server and are not visible as plain text.**

       * Each customer must have an unique id, username, email and phone.
 All columns except address related ones must be filled.

       * Cart items are tracked in the table "cart" with a foreign key "customer_username".